Feb 05, 2026 |

 Organisations should openly disclose when AI tools are used, explain their functions, and offer candidates the option to request human review.
 Ethical AI in interview screening requires compliance with data privacy laws and adherence to principles such as fairness, non-discrimination, and accountability.

-AI in interview screening refers to the use of artificial intelligence technologies to automate and enhance candidate evaluation during recruitment, such as resume parsing and video interview analysis.
+AI in interview screening uses artificial intelligence to automate and improve candidate evaluation, including resume parsing and video interview analysis.

-Tasks like resume parsing, candidate shortlisting, and initial video interview analysis are ideal for automation to save time and improve consistency.
+Tasks such as resume screening, candidate shortlisting, interview scheduling, and initial video interview analysis are ideal for automation.

-Best practices include transparent communication about AI usage, ethical data handling, combining AI with human review, and ongoing evaluation of AI effectiveness.
+Best practices include transparent AI usage, ethical data handling, combining automation with human review, and continuously evaluating AI performance.

-AI will not replace recruiters but will complement them by automating repetitive tasks and providing insights, allowing recruiters to focus on strategic and interpersonal aspects.
+No. AI is designed to automate repetitive tasks and provide insights, allowing recruiters to focus on strategic decision-making and candidate relationships.